 Another complication is periventricular white matter infarction, which is thought to be a venous infarct of the white matter adjacent to the GMH.
 This may cavitate, causing porencephaly, and correlates with the spastic hemiparesis that is seen following some cases of GMH.
 Neurogenesis and neuronal migration are completed by midgestation.
 Therefore, GMH has little effect on brain development, unless it occurs early in the second trimester, in which case it may potentially deplete the pool of neuronal and glial precursors.

 The causes of GMH are multiple.
 Local anatomical factors include the high vascularity of the germinal matrix, its immature fragile capillary bed with poor stromal support, and the sharp U-turn the thalamostriate veins take at that point, which makes the germinal matrix prone to congestion.
 Systemic factors include capillary damage from hypoxia, loss of vascular autoregulation, fluctuations in blood flow velocity, and venous congestion.
+The pathogenesis of GMH probably involves an interaction between the environmental factors listed above and genetic variations affecting inflammatory pathways, coagulation, and vacular structure.
 Muscle paralysis eliminates fluctuations of cerebral blood flow velocity and reduces the incidence of IVH.

 The germinal matrix of the immature cerebellum is the external granular layer.
 Hemorrhage within this layer, once considered rare, is being increasingly recognized by neonatal ultrasound, especially in extremely low birth weight infants and contributes to their already high morbidity and mortality.
 The causes of cerebellar hemorrhage include the same systemic factors that are involeved in IVH.